river-alaqidy/Housing-Affordability/README.md

 # Housing-Affordability
-Data analytics research conducted on the state of housing affordability in the United States.
+Data analytics research conducted with Python programming on the state of housing affordability in the United States.

 # File Organization
 * For research report look at file ExaminingHousingAffordabilityInTheUnitedStates.pdf